wasem-aslam/ExamProCo-aws-bootcamp-cruddur-2023./journal/week1.md

 All my code is committed in my Repo as a proof.

+After completing individualrunning container app was working fine but i forgot to take screenshot.
+I also asked this question to Andrew in office hours and he said its ok.

-After completing this step, wrote docker compose yml file where i also added enviromnets,network and ports.
+After this step, wrote docker compose yml file where i also added enviromnets,network and ports.

+Here is how compose file looks like and code is already in repo.

 ![](assets/Docker%20compose%20yaml.png)